Stack Operations in Data Structure

 Stack Representation

 A stack follows a Last in, First out principle (LIFO).
 This means the data inserted in the stack last will be first to be removed.
-Also, the data is inserted or deleted through the stack top.
+All operations, such as insertion (push) and deletion (pop), occur at the top of the stack, and the top element is always the most recently element added.

 Given below is the stack representation to show how data is inserted and deleted in a stack.